PsyTeachR/ug1-practical/docs/04-loading-data.md

 Before we begin working with the data we need to do some set-up.
 If you need help with any of these steps, you should refer to Chapter \@ref(ref1):

-* You should have already downloaded the data files and uploaded them to the R server as part of [Intro to R](https://psyteachr.github.io/ug1-practical/ref1.html), if you haven't done this, go back and work through that chapter now.
+* You should have already downloaded the data files and, if you are using the server, uploaded them to the R server as part of [Intro to R](https://psyteachr.github.io/ug1-practical/ref1.html), if you haven't done this, go back and work through that chapter now.
 * Open R and ensure the environment is clear.
 * If you're on the server, avoid a number of issues by restarting the session - click `Session` - `Restart R`
 * Set the working directory to your Data Skills folder.